alanmaehara/cardiovascular-analysis/README.md

 **The Bad**:

-- If compared to other "boosting" models, it can take more training time (see [Tal Peretz's](https://towardsdatascience.com/https-medium-com-talperetz24-mastering-the-new-generation-of-gradient-boosting-db04062a7ea2) performance when testing CatBoost vs XGBoost).
+- If compared to other "boosting" models, it can take more training time (see [Tal Peretz's](https://towardsdatascience.com/https-medium-com-talperetz24-mastering-the-new-generation-of-gradient-boosting-db04062a7ea2) article; he does a performance check with CatBoost vs XGBoost).
 - If categorical variables aren't present in the model, it might have lower performance when compared to other boosting models.

 Additional sources:
-- For documentation and tutorials, check [here](https://catboost.ai/docs/concepts/tutorials.html)
+- For documentation and tutorials, check [Catboost's documentation](https://catboost.ai/docs/concepts/tutorials.html).

 ### 11. LightGBM (LGBM) Classifier